Aged Care Narratives » Superhero fundraiser at Arcare Parkinson

 The caped crusaders were more than happy to oblige as they zoomed around the lounge room with capes flapping in the wind.

-Together, they managed to raise a whopping amount of $320 for the Bushfire Appeal.
+Together, they managed to raise $320 for the Bushfire Appeal.

 It was a super heroic effort so thank you to all!